Thuzi/facebook-node-sdk/README.md

 ```

 The existing options are:
-* `'accessToken'` this is identical to the `setAccessToken` and `getAccessToken` methods
+* `'accessToken'` string representing the facebook accessToken to be used for requests.
+This is the same option that is updated by the `setAccessToken` and `getAccessToken` methods.
-* `'timeout'` will requests that have not received a response in X ms. If set to null or 0 no timeout will exist.
-On timeout an error object will be returned to the api callback with the error code of `'ETIMEDOUT'` (example below)
+* `'timeout'` integer number of milliseconds to wait for a response.
+Requests that have not received a response in *X* ms. If set to null or 0 no timeout will exist.
+On timeout an error object will be returned to the api callback with the error code of `'ETIMEDOUT'` (example below).

 ## Error handling